HPBOSE Class 12 Exam result 2019 date update

 Earlier the board had said that there was no confirmation on the date.
-However now, there is confirmation that the results would be declared on April 20.
-The time of the results is however yet to be confirmed.
+The board is expected to announce the date when the results would be declared.
+The results are expected to be declared only next week.

 The HPBOSE Class 12 exams 2019 was conducted between March 6 and march 29 2019.
 Once the results are declared, the students are advised to collect the original marks sheets and passing certificate from their respective schools.